Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 What’s the Bear Elite Hybrid Made Of?

-The Bear Elite Hybrid has five total layers if you include its cover.
-That cover is a highlight of the bed, because it boasts two advanced materials within its fabric: Celliant® and PCM, or Phase Change Material.
+The Bear Elite Hybrid has five layers in total if you include its cover.
+That cover is a highlight of the bed because it boasts two advanced materials within its fabric: Celliant® and PCM, or Phase Change Material.

 PCM, meanwhile, helps to keep the cover cool via thermoregulation—it absorbs excess heat as the molecules within it shift from solid to liquid.